-Angiogenesis is the process by which blood vessels form from existing ones; it plays a key role in tumour growth and progression.
-The initial development of anti-angiogenic therapies was based on the premise that pruning new tumour vessels would reduce the blood supply to the tumour, and inhibit the delivery of oxygen and nutrients to the tumour, causing its growth to slow down or stop [1].
-However, it is now clear that anti-angiogenic therapy not only causes vascular regression, but also affects processes including vessel permeability, perfusion, diameter, tortuosity and pericyte coverage; and thereby normalizes the vasculature [2].
-It has been suggested that vessel normalization plays a key role in tumour progression, since it may transiently enhance the delivery of oxygen and nutrients to the tumour microenvironment [3].
-There is evidence that anti-angiogenic drug induced vessel normalization transiently increases the efficacy of chemotherapy and radiotherapy [4, 5].
-If this normalization window were identified for individual patients, then combination treatment schedules could be designed in which administration of chemotherapy or radiotherapy would be coordinated with the normalization window to maximise the therapeutic response.
+Angiogenesis is the process by which blood vessels form from existing ones; it plays a key role in tumor growth and progression.
+The initial development of antiangiogenic therapies was based on the premise that pruning new tumor vessels would reduce the blood supply to the tumor, and inhibit the delivery of oxygen and nutrients to the tumor, causing its growth to slow down or stop.1 However, it is now clear that antiangiogenic therapy not only causes vascular regression, but also affects processes including vessel permeability, perfusion, diameter, tortuosity, and pericyte coverage; and thereby normalizes the vasculature.2 It has been suggested that vessel normalization plays a key role in tumor progression, since it may transiently enhance the delivery of oxygen and nutrients to the tumor microenvironment.3 There is evidence that antiangiogenic drug induced vessel normalization transiently increases the efficacy of chemotherapy and radiotherapy.^{4,5} If this normalization window were identified for individual patients, then combination treatment schedules could be designed in which administration of chemotherapy or radiotherapy would be coordinated with the normalization window to maximize the therapeutic response.

-Normalization has been observed in preclinical models of anti-angiogenic therapy both from histology [6, 7] and via real-time imaging methods such as window chamber assays [8, 9].
-For reviews on the role of normalization in neovascular development, see [10] and [11].
-Evidence from mouse xenograft studies suggests that vessel normalization is a transient effect that begins shortly after the onset of anti-angiogenic therapy and ends a few days later [12, 13].
-Furthermore, some clinical studies are consistent with antiangiogenic therapy stimulating a reduction in vessel permeability for glioblastoma [14] and rectal cancer [15].
-In both [12] and [13] radiotherapy was found to be most efficacious when administered within the transient window of increased tumour oxygenation.
-In particular, in [12] a synergistic tumour growth delay was observed when radiotherapy was administered 4-6 days after the first dose of anti-angiogenic therapy.
-It has also been suggested that normalized vessels allow efficient delivery of chemotherapy since improved perfusion allows effective extravasation of small molecules [5, 16].
+Normalization has been observed in preclinical models of antiangiogenic therapy both from histology^{6,7} and via realtime imaging methods such as window chamber assays.^{8,9} For reviews on the role of normalization in neovascular development, see refs.
+10 and 11.
+Evidence from mouse xenograft studies suggests that vessel normalization is a transient effect that begins shortly after the onset of antiangiogenic therapy and ends a few days later.^{12,13} Furthermore, some

+1Wolfson Centre for Mathematical Biology, Mathematical Institute, University of Oxford, Oxford, UK; 2Pharma Research and Early Development, Roche Innovation Centre Munich, Germany; 3Roche Pharmaceutical Research & Early Development, Roche Innovation Center, Basel, Switzerland; 4Pharma Research and Early Development, Roche Innovation, Welwyn Garden City, UK.
+Correspondence: LG Hutchinson (hutchinson@maths.ox.ac.uk) Received 27 May 2016; accepted 22 September 2016; published online on 14 November 2016. doi:10.1002/psp4.12142 clinical studies are consistent with antiangiogenic therapy stimulating a reduction in vessel permeability for glioblastoma14 and rectal cancer.15 In both refs.
+12 and 13, radiotherapy was found to be most efficacious when administered within the transient window of increased tumor oxygenation.
+Iy to kill

+In particular, in ref.
+12 a synergistic tumor growth delay was observed when radiotherapy was administered 4-6 days after the first dose of antiangiogenic therapy.
+It has also been suggested that normalized vessels allow efficient delivery of chemotherapy since improved perfusion allows effective extravasation of small molecules.^{5,16}